 The attorney general made no indication that the state would begin pressing charges against fantasy sites, but it was enough to spook FanDuel out of Texas.
 DraftKings decided to stay and fight the case in course and remains available to Texans today.

 Numerous attempts to legalize fantasy sports sites have been made in Texas since then.
-The most recent attempt consists a group of complementary bills introduced in the House in February of 2017 and a companion bill introduced in the Senate the following month.
+The most recent attempt consisted of a group of complementary bills introduced in the House in February of 2017 and a companion bill introduced in the Senate the following month.

-At just six pages in length, this is one of the most efficient pieces of fantasy-related legislation we’ve seen to date.
-Despite its succinctness, the bill somehow manages to classify fantasy sports as a game of skill, introduce regulations to oversee the industry and establish a licensing regime that would require fantasy sites to pay an annual registration fee of $5,000.
+At just six pages in length, this was one of the most efficient pieces of fantasy-related legislation we’ve seen to date.
+Despite its succinctness, the bill somehow managed to classify fantasy sports as a game of skill, introduce regulations to oversee the industry and establish a licensing regime that would require fantasy sites to pay an annual registration fee of $5,000.

 At present, the only forms of legal online betting in Texas are fantasy sports betting and skill games.
 Title 10 Chapter 47 of the Texas penal code makes it a Class C misdemeanor to participate in any form of betting which is defined as: